landaudiogo/cc-assignment-2023/README.md

 The research centre has many physical spaces available for the temperature-controlled experiments.
 These spaces can be of any size, and therefore the researcher has to set the environment so as to have the right amount of sensors for the physical space required for the experiment.
 This also means that for each experiment, there might be an arbitrary number of sensors monitoring the temperature.
 The physical space's temperature in these conditions is defined as the average temperature of all sensors allocated to an experiment.

-Depending on the granularity of an experiment's temperature control, each experiment has its own sampling rate, e.g. one experiment might have a sampling rate of 1 measurement per second, and another has a sampling rate of 1 every 0.1 seconds.

 It is fundamental that the physical space where the experiment is to be carried out has reached its desired temperature.
 The desired range is specific to each experiment and defined by the researcher while configuring the experiment.

 Lastly, the experiment is carried out for as long as the researcher desires.
 However whenever the temperature for an experiment falls out of range, the researcher has to be notified.